SapotaCorp

 Prefer explicit field lists over wildcards.
 GraphQL lets you ask for exactly the fields you need.
 Asking for more increases the query's cost (Shopify charges GraphQL calls by calculated cost, not per-call flat).
 Minimal field sets keep rate limits comfortable.

 Prefer id + business key over full object references.
 When you're going to follow up with a mutation, a query returning the id is usually enough to perform the write.
-Fetching the entire related object in the first query is wasteful if you only need one field.
+Fetching the entire related object in the first query is wasteful if you only need 1 field.

 Use fragments for repeated shapes.
 When multiple queries share the same sub-structure (e.g., a Money shape or a ProductSummary shape), define a fragment once and reuse.
 Keeps query bodies clean and easier to maintain.